kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-（作成中）

-まず、私の経歴について、少しお話をさせていただきます。
 First, I am going to talk a little more about my background.

 ---

-（作成中）

-エンジニアとしてだけではなく、物流の仕事をする人間として、長年携わってきました。
-I have been working not only as an engineer but also as a logistic worker.
+I'm software engineer.
+Especially, I created many logistic systems.

+---

+I have experiences in launch and stabilization of warehouse management systems.

+So, I'm a software engineer and also logistics specialist.

+---

+This presentation is based on my expertise in logistics.

 ---